Working in Malta, What You Need To Know.

 Malta is undoubtedly a desirable place to work.
 Here are a few fascinating justifications for picking Malta as your place of employment:

 - Flexible legal framework for all types of businesses

-- Malta has one of the least unemployment rate in the EU
+- In the EU, Malta has one of the lowest unemployment rates.

-- The social security act provides number of benefits for all residents who are over 18 years old as well as citizens employed by a Maltese company overseas.
-To avail these benefits, both employer and employees pay a minimum 10% of gross salary as a Social Security Contributions in order to receive these benefits.
+The social security act offers a number of benefits to all residents over the age of 18 as well as Maltese nationals working abroad for Maltese businesses.
+Employers and employees must each contribute a minimum of 10% of gross wages as Social Security Contributions in order to receive these benefits.

 Finding a Job in Malta